I Love Desserts but My Stomach Doesn’t

-Who does not like eating desserts?
+Who doesn’t like eating desserts?
 Apple pie, chocolate cake, vanilla ice cream, milk chocolate bars…I could go on and on.
-If it is sweet, we like it.
+If it is sweet, you like it.
 But what if these sweets are the cause of your stomach problems?

-Signs and symptoms could include one or more of the following: diarrhea, stomach pain, bloating, or gassiness.
-Does this sound familiar?
-The signs and symptoms for CSID can look like other conditions, such as irritable bowel syndrome (IBS), inflammatory bowel disease (IBD) and even Celiac disease.
+Signs and symptoms of CSID could include one or more of the following: diarrhea, stomach pain, bloating, or gassiness.
+Does any of these sound familiar?
+The signs and symptoms for CSID can also look like symptoms of other conditions, such as irritable bowel syndrome (IBS), inflammatory bowel disease (IBD), and even celiac disease.

-Sometimes people with CSID cannot digest starches.
-Examples of starches include breads, wheat, grain, and rice.
+Sometimes those of you with CSID can’t digest starches, such as breads, wheat, grains, and rice.
 The reason is that the protein that helps digest sucrose is also involved in digesting starches.
-If there is a problem or defect with the sucrose digesting protein, then a patient with CSID may not be able to eat foods containing table sugar and starches without having stomach problems.
+If there is a problem or defect with the sucrose-digesting protein, then you may not be able to eat foods containing table sugar and starches without having stomach problems.

-If you have CSID, it will be important for you to be properly diagnosed.
+If you have CSID, it’s important for you to be properly diagnosed.
 You can go to sucroseintolerance.com for more information and even find information for your doctor.
 If you do have CSID, there are ways to treat your condition.
-Maybe then you can have your desserts and eat them, too. #💩
+Maybe then you can have your desserts and eat them, too.